 What is HITRUST?

-HITRUST is a protocol invented to act as a missing HIPAA certification.
-It’s widely accepted by large customers in healthcare, but as with any certification or audit, HHS does not take the results of the certification or audit at face value and will always investigate or audit for themselves.
+HITRUST is a protocol invented to act as the missing HIPAA certification.
+It’s widely accepted by large customers in healthcare.

 How does Enclave® help with HIPAA?

 Aptible Enclave® is a container orchestration platform built for developers that automates security best practices and controls needed for deploying and scaling Dockerized apps and databases that process regulated data, such as HIPAA PHI.
 You can use Enclave® with a business associate agreement for dedicated environments.

 Our HIPAA Security Rule - Standards & Division of Responsibility resource explains how Enclave® automates aspects of the HIPAA Security Rule.